 $25,000

-Amount awarded to each winner.
+Amount awarded to the creator(s) of each winning book.

 $3,000